ChillarAnand/avilpage.com/posts/2017/10/bluetooth-communication-between-ubuntu-android.md

 .. title: Bluetooth Serial Communication Between Ubuntu & Android
 .. slug: bluetooth-communication-between-ubuntu-android
 .. date: 2017-10-03 14:53:04 UTC
-.. tags:
+.. tags: android, bluetooth, ubuntu
-.. category:
+.. category: tech, how-to
 .. link:
 .. description: How to do bluetooth serial communication from ubuntu laptop to android smart phone or bluetooth device like HC-05
 .. type: text
 -->

-Most laptops and smart phone(Android/iPhone) have builtin Bluetooth modules.
+Most laptops and smart phones(Android/iPhone) have builtin Bluetooth modules.
 We can use this bluetooth module to communicate with each other or with other bluetooth modules like HC-05 or HM-10.

-In this article, we will learn how to send messages via bluetooth from laptop to android phone.
+In this article, we will learn how to send data between laptop and android bluetooth.

 First, we need to pair with a bluetooth device to send information.
 From Ubuntu, we can pair to a Bluetooth device from Bluetooth settings.
 Alternatively, we can also use CLI to do the same.